mishrakshay87/Ride_Sharing/README.md

 # Ride_Sharing
 Exploratory Data Analysis for a ride sharing application.
-We analyze the data to find if there are some indicators to predict driver churn behaviour.
-For this project, a driver is defined as churned if hedoesn't drive for 30 days.
+Driver churn is one of the major issues which ride sharing companies face on a daily basis, we analyze the data to find if there are some indicators to predict driver churn behaviour.
+For this project, a driver is defined as churned if he doesn't drive for 30 days.

 The dataset consis of 3 csv files -